NO FEES UNTIL WE WIN

 Depending on state laws, the circumstances under which you need to file a police report after an accident may differ.
 In most states, it is required to file a police report if someone was injured or killed, or if the property damage is above a certain amount.
 In compliance with the California Vehicle Code section 20008, you are only required to report an accident to the California Highway Patrol or the police department when the collision contributes to a death or injury.

 When the police arrive at the scene of the accident, they will create an official accident report.
 Alerting the authorities at the scene of an accident can help prove the negligence of another driver, the city, or outside circumstances that affected the collision.
 Having an official police report will also strengthen your insurance claim.
 A strong insurance claim is important, especially when it comes to receiving coverage for personal injuries.
+Hiring a car accident attorney after an auto car crash lawyer is extremely important.

 Without a doubt, you should absolutely call the police if: